JanHerca/urantiapedia/output/wikijs/en/article/Philip_Calabrese/A_Careful_Examination_of_Not_Inspired_UB_Part_II.md

 ---
-title: "A Careful Examination of the “Not Inspired” Disclaimers of _The Urantia Book_- Part 2"
+title: "A Careful Examination of the “Not Inspired” Disclaimers of The Urantia Book (Part 2)"
 description:
 published: true
 date: 2023-09-29T14:02:03.086Z